All 4 x 4 solutions of the quantum Yang-Baxter equation: Method

 \subsection{Examples}

 In order to illustrate our method, let us work out two examples to show the different steps that are needed.
-We will start from two constant solutions as our starting point, namely $R^H$ and $R^A$.
+We will start from two constant solutions (which can be found in Appendix \ref{constantsolutions}) as our starting point, namely $R^H$ and $R^A$.

 \paragraph{Example $R^H$}